Registration of the asylum application

 An authorised police officer shall photograph and fingerprint the person (identification),[5] who will thereafter be issued a certificate on registration as a foreigner who has expressed their intention to lodge an asylum application in the Republic of Serbia (‘registration certificate – registration’).[6]
 The manner and the procedure of registration, as well as the content of the registration certificate are defined in the Rulebook on Registration.[7]
 This Rulebook prescribes the design and content of registration certificates.

-Pursuant to the Rulebook, registration certificates shall be issued in two copies, one of which is handed to the foreigner and the second one to be archived in the MoI organisational unit where the officer who issued the registration certificate is employed.[7]
-Registration certificates issued to foreigners who expressed intention are in Serbian and in Cyrillic alphabet.
-Given that the majority of foreigners do not understand Serbian and do not use the Cyrillic alphabet, as well as the fact that interpreters are rarely present when the certificate is issued, the possibility of the certificates being issued in English, Arabic, Farsi or some other languages should be considered in order to avoid potential dilemmas related to understanding of the rights and obligations specified therein.[8]
+Pursuant to the Rulebook, registration certificates shall be issued in two copies, one of which is handed to the foreigner and the second one to be archived in the MoI organisational unit where the officer who issued the registration certificate is employed.[8]
+Registration certificates issued to foreigners who expressed their intention are in Serbian and in Cyrillic alphabet.
+Given that the majority of foreigners do not understand Serbian and do not use the Cyrillic alphabet as well as the fact that interpreters are almost never present when the certificate is issued, the possibility of the certificates being issued in English, Arabic, Farsi or some other languages should be considered in order to avoid potential misunderstandings related to the rights and obligations specified therein.[9]
 There were instances in practice where UASCs were issued registration certificates as adults, but were later identified as minors and registration certificates were corrected upon the request of Social Welfare Centre.
 This is a consequence of the lack of age assessment procedure.

 Over the course of 2019, the MoI issued a total of 12,937 registration certificates, which is a significant increase in comparison to 2018 (8,436).
 However, this number sharply dropped to 2,830 in 2020 and 2,306 in 2021, because the police try to avoid issuing certificates automatically.
 In 2021, certificates were issued to citizens of: Afghanistan (1,025), Syria (466), Burundi (134), Pakistan (120), Bangladesh (107), Cuba (92), Iraq (51), Iran (35), India (35), Somalia (31), Morocco, (29),Türkiye (22), Egypt (18), Algeria (12), Armenia (11), Palestine (11), Yemen (10), Cameroon (9), Guinea-Bissau (9), Libya (8), DR Congo (6), Russia (6), North Macedonia (4), Sierra Leone (4), Unknown (4), Burkina Faso (3), Ghana (3), Guinea (3), Togo (3), Albania (2), Bulgaria (2), Croatia (2), Gambia (2), Jordan (2), Mali (2), Nigeria (2), Poland (2), Senegal (2), USA (2) and 1 citizen from Bosnia and Hercegovina, Colombia, Comoros, Congo, Equatorial Guinea, Georgia, Kyrgyzstan, Lebanon, Mexico, Niger, South Sudan, Tajikistan, Tunisia, Turkmenistan, Sudan and 1 stateless person.